+Box 2

-Box 2 Potential impact of Consumer Debt Clearance Act on banks
+Potential impact of Consumer Debt Clearance Act on banks

 The Consumer Debt Clearance Act, which was promulgated on 11 July 2007 and entered into force on 11 April 2008, is intended to enable debtors who are unable to repay their debts to clear up their debts by opting for either credit rehabilitation or debt liquidation, provided that certain statutory requirements are met.
 However, in order to avoid encouraging abuse of the mechanism and to safeguard the right of creditors to repayment on fair terms, there are restrictions on who is eligible for relief under the Act.
 Before applying for credit rehabilitation or debt liquidation under the Act, a debtor must first go through a pre-negotiation process with the biggest financial creditor.
 Debtors who are approved to apply for rehabilitation or liquidation are also subject to certain restrictions on their rights.
-Implementation of the Consumer Debt Clearance Act could affect financial institutions in the following ways: 1.
-Possibility of moral hazard Under the previously existing Individual Debt Restructuring Program, principal could not be forgiven for a debtor who went through a workout process for unsecured debt with a member of the Bankers Association.
+Implementation of the Consumer Debt Clearance Act could affect financial institutions in the following ways:

+1. Possibility of moral hazard

+Under the previously existing Individual Debt Restructuring Program, principal could not be forgiven for a debtor who went through a workout process for unsecured debt with a member of the Bankers Association.
 Since implementation of the Consumer Debt Clearance Act, however, a debtor who applies successfully for credit rehabilitation or debt liquidation can have principal forgiven.
 In addition, businesses have sprung up promising to arrange for rehabilitation or liquidation on behalf of debtors, and in the process have pushed inflated expectations that could lead to moral hazard.
-Statistics compiled from data reported by card issuers1 indicate that the repayment rate at the end of 2006 Chart B2.1 Repayment rate on modified debts of all card issuers
+Statistics compiled from data reported by card issuers indicate that the repayment rate at the end of 2006 under the existing Individual Debt Restructuring Program was over 70%, but it has steadily dropped since then to 52.97% as of 29 February 2008 (Chart B2.1), and part of the decline is attributable to debtors' undue expectations about how they might benefit from the Consumer Debt Clearance Act.